queball1999/GoCrypt/README.md

 ### Known Issues

 - There is an issue generating new GUI windows after the main window closes.
 All output after initial window will be displayed to the terminal.
 - Feature to detect if file in encrypted is a work in progress.
+As of now _GoCrypt_ requires the .enc file extension.

 ### Acknowledgements